 Latest from Idil Mussa

-Teen never tried to disarm police officer, witness says
+Teen didn't disarm police officer at Glowfair, witness says

 A woman who witnessed the arrest of a 17-year-old boy at the Glowfair Festival Friday night says she believes the teen never tried to disarm the police officer.